umich-biostatistics/cluster_vscode_tunnel/README.md

 # VScode Tunnel to Great Lakes Compute Node

-Initialize a VScode tunnel using GitHub or Microsoft and create a private `vscode` LMOD module to connect to Great Lakes compute nodes.
+This repo contains two scripts that assist with creating a private LMOD module for the vscode cli tool and initializing a remote tunnel using GitHub or Microsoft authentication on a SLURM cluster.
 The `vscode_tunnel.sh` script can be submitted to sbatch with the deisred resources to connect to a compute node and start the tunnel.

 ## Usage